RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `n00` and `n01` are examples of valid inputs.

-* ##### threshold

-    - What cut-off/threshold to use for DTD probability (optional, the default is 0.8)

-    - Acceptable input types: int or float or None.

-    - This is not a required parameter and may be omitted.

-    - `0.8`, `0.95`, and `0.5` are examples of valid inputs.

-    - If not specified the default input will be 0.8.
+### overlay(action=compute_ngd)

+`compute_ngd` computes a metric (called the normalized Google distance) based on edge soure/object node co-occurrence in abstracts of all PubMed articles.
+This information is then included as an edge attribute with the name `normalized_google_distance`.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
+If the later, virtual edges are added with the type specified by `virtual_relation_label`.

+Use cases include:

+* focusing in on edges that are well represented in the literature
+* focusing in on edges that are under-represented in the literature

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+#### parameters:

-* ##### slow_mode
+* ##### default_value

-    - Whether to call DTD model directly rather than the precomputed DTD database to do a real-time calculation for DTD probability (default is False)
+    - The default value of the normalized Google distance (if its value cannot be determined)

     - Acceptable input types: string.

     - This is not a required parameter and may be omitted.

-    - `T`, `t`, `True`, `F`, `f`, and `False` are examples of valid inputs.
+    - `0` and `inf` are examples of valid inputs.

-    - `True` and `False` are all possible valid inputs.

-    - If not specified the default input will be 0.8.
+    - If not specified the default input will be inf.

-### overlay(action=overlay_exposures_data)

-`overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.
-This information is included in edge attributes with the name `icees_p-value`.
-You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode IDs.
-If the latter, the data is added in 'virtual' edges with the type `has_icees_p-value_with`.

-This can be applied to an arbitrary knowledge graph (i.e. not just those created/recognized by Expander Agent).

-#### parameters:

 * ##### virtual_relation_label